 Currently, in-person worship services require a reservation to safely accommodate attendees pursuant to the current Minnesota Department of Health and CDC Guidelines.
 Every Monday at 12 pm, registration for the coming weekend will open.
-The registration link will be available beginning July 27 for weekend worship services beginning August 2.
 You will need to reserve each week for future weekend services.

 To reserve your seats, please click the button below.

 Lakeville Children's Ministry Weekly Reservation (6 weeks-5th grade)

 Kiddos, we have MISSED you!
 We are so excited to welcome you back this weekend, October 4th at all campuses.
 Check out your campus for the appropriate update welcoming your child back!

 LAKEVILLE - Offering programming for ages 6 weeks - 5th grade.
 Registration IS REQUIRED weekly, register below for 11/1 >>

 *For information regarding traffic flow at the Lakeville Campus click the link HERE.